FAQ's About St. Luke

 Q. What is the average class size?
-How many students are enrolled at St. Luke?
+How many students are enrolled in St. Luke?

 Q. Do you have to be a member of the church or a Lutheran to enroll?

 A. No, approximately half of our students are from St. Luke congregation; the other 50% come from a variety of church homes and backgrounds.
 It is not our goal to make Lutherans out of all the children, but rather to strengthen their faith, knowledge, and understanding of their Lord and Savior.

 Q. Is tuition affordable?

 A. Yes, tuition is very affordable.
-The congregation supports fifty percent of the cost of the school.
 Our families are from all economic brackets.
-Scholarships and tuition assistance are also available.
+Scholarships and financial aid are also available.

 Q. Is transportation available to and from St. Luke?